 FIX: Windows 10 Mail App Error 0x80040154 or 0x80c8043e

-When Windows 10 first came out to the public, there is a pretty good chance that the folks at Microsoft were regretting ever creating the Windows 10 Mail app as Windows 10’s resident email client had more problems than the Middle East.
-One of the most significant problems that Windows 10 Mail users experienced was Windows 10 Mail crashing almost immediately after launch and, upon being uninstalled and then reinstalled, displaying error 0x80040154 or 0x80c8043e when the user tried to re-add their email account(s).
+When Windows 10 was first released to the public, it’s likely that the folks at Microsoft were regretting ever creating the Windows 10 Mail app.
+As the resident email client for Windows 10, it had more problems than the Middle East.
+One of the most significant issues experienced by Windows 10 Mail users was the app crashing almost immediately after launch.
+Moreover, upon being uninstalled and then reinstalled, it displayed error codes 0x80040154 or 0x80c8043e when users tried to re-add their email accounts.

 Windows 10 Mail crashing on launch and displaying error 0x80040154/0x80c8043e basically rendered the resident Windows 10 email client unusable, and any person who has ever used a computer would be able to imagine why that inconvenienced Windows 10 users across the globe.
 In most cases, the culprit behind the Windows 10 Mail app crashing on launch and displaying error 0x80040154 or 0x80c8043e is a corrupted file or folder that has something to do with the application (the Comms folder – for example).